What exactly is mastering?

 Polishing the mixed sound is achieved by correcting any mix imbalances and enhancing particular sonic characteristics.

-Mastering can involve a number of steps, including:
+The best mixing and mastering services can involve a number of steps, including:

 - Equalization to add a final touch of polish to the sound and rectify any rouge frequencies